fastrgv/AdaVenture/README.md

 * Interfacing game code with such an avatar is simple.
 Essentially you need only pass the current uniform values prior to drawing, including time, position, attitude, motion-type.

 * Of course one still needs a decent camera positioning and pointing policy within the game code in order to fully appreciate and exhibit the avatar.
-The details are beyond the scope of this brief introduction, but generally the current policy is a damped and delayed move toward some fixed ideal camera position above and behind the avatar.
+The details are beyond the scope of this brief introduction, but generally the current policy is a damped and delayed move toward some fixed ideal camera angle and position above and behind the avatar.
+Two possible ideal camera angles are: a) pointing toward the look-direction of the avatar; b) pointing toward the avatar.
+The ideal camera angles would depend upon the immediate game environment and goals.